Jbudnick/Covid-19-Forecasting/README.md

 Unfortunately, it does not look like the occurrence of new cases of COVID-19 are going away anytime soon.
 Although everyone is eager to finally get out of the house after so long, it looks like social distancing is effective in preventing the spread of the virus, with a time delay, and hopefully we will continue to see numbers go down further in the near future.

 ## Future Plans/Ideas for improvement
+- Normalize the model, so that it can be used for other states as well
+- Provide sample of X and y matrices
 - Experiment using different thresholds for training/test split, modify parameters for random forest (max_depth, gini/entropy, etc)
 - Monitor additional states
+- Add evidence for threshold choice, day cutoff choice
 - Provide better/varying parameters for prediction matrix - mobility parameters were assumed constant for predicted future
 - Consider trying other regression models
 - Import more features from other data sources: